Quick Answer: What Are Dampwood Termites and How Do You Identify Them?

 Are dampwood termites as destructive as subterranean termites?

-Dampwood termites can cause significant damage in areas with chronic moisture, but they are usually more localized than subterranean termites.
-Subterranean termites tend to be more widespread in structural framing, especially where there is hidden access from the soil.
+Dampwood termites can cause significant damage in areas with chronic moisture, but they’re usually more localized than subterranean termites.
+Subterranean termites are often more widespread in structural framing, especially where there is hidden access from the soil.

 Can dampwood termites survive in dry wood?

-No. Dampwood termites need a high moisture content to survive.
-If the wood dries out, the colony cannot persist.
-That’s why fixing leaks and correcting moisture problems is critical for prevention.
+No. Dampwood termites require high moisture content.
+If the wood dries out, the colony cannot persist—one reason leak repair and moisture correction are critical for prevention.

 How can I tell if the termites I see are dampwood or subterranean?

-Dampwood termites are often larger and are found in very moist or decaying wood without extensive mud tubes from soil.
-Subterranean termites usually maintain contact with soil and build visible mud tubes to reach wood.
-A professional inspection is the best way to be sure.
+Dampwood termites are often larger and are found in very moist or decaying wood without extensive mud tubes.
+Subterranean termites usually maintain soil contact and build visible mud tubes to reach wood.
+A professional inspection is the best way to confirm.

 Do dampwood termites mean my whole house is infested?

 Not necessarily.
-Dampwood termites are often limited to specific wet areas like leaky decks, posts, or trim.
-However, their presence is a warning sign that moisture issues need to be corrected to protect the rest of the structure.
+Dampwood termites are often limited to specific wet areas like leaky decks, posts, trim, or damaged exterior wood.
+However, their presence is a warning sign that moisture issues should be corrected to protect the rest of the structure.

 Who should I contact if I think I have termites?

-If you are in Boise, Nampa, Meridian, or other Treasure Valley communities and suspect termites, contact a local pest control company for an inspection.
-A licensed professional can confirm the species and help you choose the right treatment and prevention plan.
+If you’re in Boise, Nampa, Meridian, or other Treasure Valley communities and suspect termite activity, contact Pestcom Pest Management for an inspection.
+A licensed professional can confirm the termite type and recommend the right treatment and prevention plan.